 Some will no doubt take issue with my statement that C&H is the most likely source of impairment of Big Creek and the Buffalo.
 Please look at this poster which shows the impaired segments of Big Creek and the Buffalo in purple, as well as the results of dye trace studies done by Dr Van Brahana and his team.
 Dye was injected here in Mt Judea, in an area surrounded by C&H spray fields, and was then recovered at the sites shown by these dots, including both upstream and downstream of the mouth of Big Creek.
 This shows the rapid and unpredictable flow of groundwater in this sensitive karst area.
 As you can see, the dye outlet sites correlate very closely with the impaired segments.
 This clearly shows the possibility that a single waste source of a large size in a karst location, such as C&H Hog Farms, could very well impair waters throughout the impacted area.

 Dr. Andrew Sharpley, head of the Big Creek Research and Extension Team (BCRET) which is monitoring C&H Hog Farms has stated under oath that he considers Dr. Brahana an expert to whom he would defer in dye tracing and whose studies provide an indication of groundwater flow from the area of the hog farm.
-[Sharpley Deposition, May 25, 2018, pg 87] He has further stated, again under oath, that he would collaborate with Dr. Brahana to use his findings in the BCRET program, relieving BCRET of the need to duplicate dye traces themselves.
-[Sharpley Deposition pg 84-85]
+[Sharpley Deposition, May 25, 2018, pg.
+87] He has further stated, again under oath, that he would collaborate with Dr. Brahana to use his findings in the BCRET program, relieving BCRET of the need to duplicate dye traces themselves.
+[Sharpley Deposition, pg 84-85]

 So, we have the only officially impaired waters within the entire Buffalo River watershed, waters which correlate closely with dye trace results which numerous experts agree are an indication of groundwater flow, and the injection point of those dye studies is in the immediate vicinity of the single largest source of nutrients and pathogens in the watershed, yet we are supposed to ignore the 800 lb hog in the valley and instead rely on voluntary, non-regulatory, non-enforcable “Best Management Practices” to correct the problem?
 Give me a break!